 This morning you will marvel at the beauty of Petra, the 'Lost City of the Nabateans' carved directly into the rugged sandstone cliffs.
-Surrounded by imposing mountains, the former capital of the Nabatean Empire is approached through a deep cleft in the rocks known as the Siq.
+Surrounded by imposing mountains, the former capital of the Nabatean Empire is approached through a long deep canyon known as the Siq.
 Rounding the last corner of the Siq and being confronted with the magnificent façade of the famous Treasury is an emotive experience for many travellers.

 Your guide will introduce you to Petra's many secrets before an afternoon at leisure.
 This evening, we'll return to Petra and experience the unforgettable sight of the Treasury lit by over a thousand candles.
-Enhanced by the play of light and shadow, 'Petra by Candlelight' is an altogether overwhelming experience.